 In accordance with KRS 158.148 and 704 KAR 7:050, the Board shall develop a student discipline code that shall be posted at each school, referenced in all school handbooks, and provided to school employees, parents, legal guardians, or other persons exercising custodial control or supervision.
 As required by KRS 158.148, a process shall be developed to provide information to those parties and to train employees.

-The code shall establish standards of acceptable student behavior and discipline and may include District-wide standards of behavior for students who participate in extracurricular and co-curricular activities.
+The code shall prohibit bullying and establish standards of acceptable student behavior and discipline and may include District-wide standards of behavior for students who participate in extracurricular and co-curricular activities.

-The code also shall include a process addressing how students can report code violations to District personnel for appropriate action and information regarding the consequences of violating the code and violations reportable under KRS 158.154, KRS 158.156, or KRS 158.444.
+The code also shall include a process addressing how students can report code violations and incidents of bullying to District personnel for appropriate action and information regarding the consequences of bullying and violating the code and violations reportable under KRS 158.154, KRS 158.156, or KRS 158.444.

-Distribution

-Once reviewed and approved, the student discipline code shall be distributed to students and parents in the District, including those students who enroll during the school year.

 Review

 The Board shall update the student discipline code at least every two (2) years.